 by Jason Gardner

-There is no denying that disc brakes are gaining in popularity among cyclocross bikes.
-One look at the ’cross bike photos from the recent Eurobike and Interbike trade shows is enough to show that disc-brake-equipped ’cross bikes are the wave of the future.
+There is no denying that disc brakes are the dominant stock brake type among cyclocross and gravel bikes today, and even the most affordable bikes typically come with mechanical disc brakes.
 Their benefits are well known; tire clearance is now only a matter of the frame.
 They can be more powerful with more control than rim rim brakes and they are not so nearly affected by water and mud.
 Apart from all these benefits though, the tighter tolerances associated with disc brakes lend themselves more easily to poor adjustment, and improper adjustment on disc brakes can ruin your race more easily than a poorly adjusted cantilever.
 Too loose and you lose your braking altogether; too tight and your brake drags the whole time.
 The down side is these poor conditions happen a lot easier to disc brakes than to cantilevers.

 In order to gain a proper understanding of disc brake setup, we need to have a full familiarity of the parts which comprise a disc brake.
 A mechanical disc brake is made up a brake lever, a caliper, a cable connecting the two and a rotor.
 (A hydraulic brake replaces a cable with hydraulic lines, and adds a master cylinder at the lever).
 The caliper, the actual brake bolted to the bike, is made up of two brake pads, inboard and outboard, between which the rotor will be clamped to provide the braking.